 I wonder what gave me away?
 Admittedly there were several flaws in my disguise, but it was the best idea I could think of to get willing answers out of him.
 The only thing better would have been a hero, but that would have made it impossible to avoid notice, and I would have been under far harsher scrutiny if I tried to bring the exterminator to the hospital.
 The police disguise was my attempt to get answers and remain undiscovered long enough to leave him with medical help.
 So much for that plan.

 In the end what finally sealed his fate was him pulling the fake gun I made.
 Any of his other outbursts would have been fine, even when he blew off his own hand, but pulling the fake pistol I made and discovering my ability meant I needed to get rid of him.
 The way my micro units dissolved was too easily identifiable at this stage, and I couldn’t have my criminal exploits be associated with Nicole.
 If he told his story of encountering a giant scorpion mutant, and then someone with ‘dissolving pieces’, well, that would just cause too much trouble for everyone involved.
-A shame too, I put a lot of effort into making that gun seem real.
-I’d need to get my hands on a real police gun before the next time I tried this disguise.
-A whole police officer if possible.
+A shame too, I put a lot of effort into making that gun seem real, despite not having the time to perfect it.
+The next time I got my hands on one I'd make sure to dismantle it for the smaller details, along with a whole police officer if possible.

 I finished my dismantling and disposal of the corpse, and put my disguise back to normal before leaving the alleyway.
 Then I started to make my way to the closest elevator back to Hellion’s base.